Vision of the Holy Grail tapestry, right

 The Vision of the Holy Grail tapestry, right – please note that the weaver has discontinued it although we have stocks: 39″x51″ US$715.

 To order this fine Burne-Jones tapestry: click on the gold button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.